 7. Removal of Waste

 Vesicles are used by the cell to remove waste products from the exterior.
 Secretory vesicles fuse with the cell membrane to release waste products and toxic molecules to the outside of the cell.

 Some vesicles store hormones and other small chemical messengers released at a specific time upon receiving a signal.
 The release of these substances from the vesicle causes the desired reaction to occur only when a signal is received.

 9. Cell to Cell Communication

 The function of vesicles in cell communication is seen in some types of bacteria.
 These bacteria produce small molecules or toxins that are stored in membrane vesicles.
-The membrane vesicles are released into the environment and cause processes that favor bacterial invasion on the target cell.
+The membrane vesicles are released into the environment and cause processes that favor the bacterial invasion of the target cell.

 Another example of the cell to cell communication is that of neuronal cells, where vesicles release neurotransmitters into the inter-neuronal space or synapse.
 This process causes a signal to be transmitted across the nerve fiber.
-A similar mechanism is seen in cardiac cells where vesicles are used to transmit a signal from one cell to another in the cardiac tissue.
+A similar mechanism is seen in cardiac cells, where vesicles transmit signals from one cell to another in the cardiac tissue.

-The study of vesicle formation, structure and function have enabled scientists to produce artificial vesicles called liposomes that are extensively used in gene transfer or drug delivery processes for therapy.
-The liposome has at least one lipid layer surrounding the drug or gene to be delivered, to ensure that the vesicle fuses with the target cell membrane.
+The study of vesicle formation, structure, and function has enabled scientists to produce artificial vesicles called liposomes that are extensively used in gene transfer or drug delivery processes for therapy.
+The liposome has at least one lipid layer surrounding the drug or gene to be delivered to ensure the vesicle fuses with the target cell membrane.

-Further research in this area can open up new possibilities of therapy towards many diseases and conditions.
+Further research in this area can open up new possibilities of therapy for many diseases and conditions.